stucchio/Homepage/content/deploying_julia_servers_with_docker.md

 ```
 In production, of course, port 8000 should not be exposed.
 Rather, the Julia webserver should be hidden behind a [revere proxy](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/) - there is plenty of documentation on building a docker image with an nginx reverse proxy, so I'll just [link to it](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/).
 Here is [my configuration](https://gist.github.com/stucchio/54331ebdee08bcadd051).

+# Conclusion

+Much as I love Julia for scientific computing, it isn't particularly easy at this time to deploy a microservice in Julia.
+The Julia ecosystem simply isn't ready at the moment.
+Nevertheless, if you want to do something very simple, Julia does provide the bare minimum tools needed to make it work.
+The procedure I describe here is one way to make things work.
+But more work will be needed before Julia is ready for deployment.